Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 history of Earth's biodiversity, allowing researchers to predict more accurately how species respond to environmental changes.
 But not every question has to go back to LUCA.

-## A people without history still has a tale to tell
+## A people without history still have a tale to tell

 Even among members of a same species, the same clock ticks.
 The more geographically distant two individuals are, the more distant in time their common ancestor was.